mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-network-mnist/item.en.md

        [0.]])
 ```

 !
-In doing this, we are actually overlooking a couple of mathematical
+In doing this, we are actually overlooking a mathematical
-! subtleties that make our setup a bit incoherent: the output of the
+! subtlety that makes our setup a bit incoherent: the output of the
 ! network cannot be interpreted strictly as a probability because
 ! the activation function of the last layer can produce any real number,
 ! and probabilities need to lie in the range $[0, 1]$.